Wildlife Holidays/Tours to ONTARIO Slipper Orchids and Trilliums with Greentours Natural History Holidays

 Minimum is 4 and the maximum is 15.
 Only one leader will accompany a group of 8 or less.

 After a night in the modern Hilton Garden Inn in Cambridge we’ll move north to Tobermory at the tip of the Bruce Peninsula.
 We’ve four nights in the spacious and comfortable rooms at the Big Tub Harbour Resort.
 Moving across Georgian Bay we’ll spend three nights at the very fine Killarney Mountain Lodge, beautifully situated on a dramatic pink granite coastline.
 Next is a real treat, with four nights at the gorgeous Bartlett Lodge, a bastion of comfort in the wilds for almost a century.
 On the shore of Cache Lake, the lovely wooden cabins are large and very comfortable, and the restaurant serves absolutely fabulous four course dinners!
-Lastly we’ve one night at the New Life Retreat, whose plainly furnished but light and comfortable rooms look out over a hundred acre organic farm a few miles from Purdon Fen.
-All rooms and cabins on this tour have en suite facilities except for the last night where there is one bathroom for every two rooms.
+Lastly we’ve one night at Clyde Hall in Lanarck, just a few miles from Purdon Fen.
+Clyde Hall is a large guesthouse whose main claim to fame is its superb ‘English’ breakfasts.
+The rooms are very comfortable too!

 Outbound UK return flights are from London Heathrow*, London Gatwick or Manchester* direct to Toronto (returning from Vancouver if you join the Extension).
 Other indirect routes from regional UK Airports* are available. *These routes may incur a supplement.